dltorrise/Text-Editor/README.md

   ## Screenshots & Link

-Screenshot of JATE Application
+The following is a screenshot of JATE Application.

 ![Screenshot of JATE Application](./assets/images/screenshot-jate.png)

-Screenshot of IndexedDB code
+The following is a screenshot of IndexedDB code.
+As you can see, I created functions to get previous text and also add text.

 ![Screenshot of IndexedDB code](./assets/images/database-screenshot.png)

 [Link to Application](https://polar-headland-37340.herokuapp.com/)